lloydhardy/Learn-SQL/README.md

 # Language Reference

 [SELECT](select.sql) - Selects specified data from a specified table or tables in the connected database.\
+[WHERE](wherse.html) - Specifies the condition under which to perform the preceeding statement.\
 CREATE DATABASE\
 CREATE TABLE\
 ALTER TABLE\